- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 SAP ECC and SAP APO as Examples

 SAP ECC is well known to be one of the largest bundles of functionality that one can buy in an application.
-However, SAP normally stuffs all of its applications with large amounts of functionality.
+However, SAP usually stuffs all of its applications with large amounts of functionality.
 SAP APO has an enormous functionality footprint.
 However, one could argue that there is too much in SAP APO.

-There are options to use easier or more advanced functionality in all of the APO modules, and I routinely recommend to clients that they start off with the less complex functionality.
+There are options to use easier or more advanced functionality in all of the APO modules, and I routinely recommend to clients that they start with the less complicated functionality.
 However, everyone seems to like the new “new sexy” even if they lack the internal resources to pull the implementation off.

 Yet, many factors work against taking this more scientific approach.